-Pre-appraisal community consultation and engagement activities will be well documented and included as annexes to the ESMF.
-In the reports there will be a review of the engagement activities conducted; levels of stakeholder involvement (particularly for affected communities, women and vulnerable people/groups); the issues discussed and outcomes; and the extent to which stakeholder issues, priorities and concerns are reflected in the ESMF, particularly with respect to mitigation and monitoring strategies.
-This information will be included in the final ESMF.
+Pre-appraisal community consultation and engagement activities were well documented and are the minutes of the meetings are included as annexes to the ESMF.
+The minutes of the meetings record the engagement activities conducted; the meeting attendees; the levels of stakeholder involvement; the issues discussed and proposed outcomes; and the extent to which stakeholder issues, priorities and concerns were reflected in the ESMF.